beckenrode/grab-it-by-the-pussy/README.md

 # Chrome Extension: Grab It By The Pussy

 For the true Trump supporters.
-Grab It By The Pussy(GIBTP) enhances your shopping experience by replacing the 'Add to Cart' button with a 'Grab it by the Pussy' button on your favorite shopping sites within the Google Chrome browser.
+Grab It By The Pussy(GIBTP) enhances your shopping experience by replacing the 'Grab it by the Pussy' button with a 'Grab it by the Pussy' button on your favorite shopping sites within the Google Chrome browser.

 ### Version
 0.0.1